-The cremation will take place at one of our preferred crematoria, local to the resting place of the deceased at an available date and time of your choosing (exc. weekends and bank holidays).
+The cremation will take place at a CMG crematorium,, local to the resting place of the deceased at an available date and time of your choosing (exc. weekends and bank holidays).
 As part of one of the largest funeral groups in the UK, we have access to over 45 crematoria nationwide.